sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/index.md

 1. Link the k3s's embedded database to our data disk
 1. Install k3s on root volume
 1. Correct permission of the k3s kube config file located in /etc/rancher/k3s/k3s.yaml
-1. Install Helm
+1. Install Helm on root volume
-1. Download Sourcegraph Helm Charts
+1. Download Sourcegraph Helm Charts on root volume
 1. Deploy Sourcegraph using the local Helm Charts
 1. Save the version number to both root and data volumes
 1. Add a cronjob to run the [reboot script](https://sourcegraph.com/github.com/sourcegraph/deploy@v4.0.1/-/blob/install/reboot.sh) on each reboot